 - Race and ethnicity are also a factor.
 Prediabetes is more likely among African Americans, Hispanic/Latino Americans, American Indians, Pacific Islanders and some Asian Americans

-You can also take a test from the Centers for Disease Control and Prevention (CDC) by clicking on the following link: https://www.cdc.gov/prediabetes/takethetest/
+You can also take a test from the Centers for Disease Control and Prevention (CDC) by clicking on the following link: Could you have Prediabetes?

 This test will ask you your age, if a relative has diabetes, if you have ever been diagnosed with high blood pressure, your race, if you are physically active, your sex, and a few more questions.
 The results of the test can be shared with your doctor and you can get their advice on what to do next.

 The CDC will also give you information on where to find an in-person class to prevent diabetes near you.
-You can select your city/state at nccd.cdc.gov/DDT_DPRP/Programs.aspx.
+You can select your city/state on the Find a Program page.

 How to tell if you are prediabetic?